 i.
 Thankfully, the times we ask for something as bad as a serpent without knowing, like a loving parent God often mercifully spares us the just penalty of our ignorance.

 b.
-If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven: It is blasphemous to deny God’s answer to the seeking heart.
-We then imply that God is worse than even an evil man is.
+If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven: It is blasphemous to deny God's answer to the seeking heart.
+We then imply that God is even worse than an evil man is.

 i.
 Instead, in comparison to even the best human father, how much more is God a good and loving father. " 'How much more!' says our Lord, and he does not say how much more, but leaves that to our meditations."
 (Spurgeon)